 The area has also been the birthplace of Albert Schweitzer, the famous musician, theologian, philosopher, and physician; and of the Protestant Reformer Matthew Zell.

 - Chapelle Saint-Michel: Notable for the exotic frescoes preserved from 1464.

-- Hôtel de Ville: The Town Hall carved with Renaissance-style decorations.
+- Hôtel de Ville: The Town Hall is carved with Renaissance-style decorations.

-- Weiss River: The fortified bridge over the Weiss River gives the magnificent view of Kaysersberg.
+- Weiss River: The fortified bridge over the Weiss River gives a magnificent view of Kaysersberg.

-A paradise for travellers and nature lovers, Alsatian style entices its visitors with the half-timbered, pastel-painted houses adorned with flowering balconies.
+A paradise for travelers and nature lovers, the Alsatian style entices its visitors with the half-timbered, pastel-painted houses adorned with flowering balconies.
 The fortified streets with cobblestones and erect castle walls are of historical relevance.

-The narrow alleys and meandering lanes with Vosges Mountains as the onlooker, Alsace villages are a perfect holiday destination!
+With the narrow alleys and meandering lanes with the Vosges Mountains as the onlooker, Alsace villages are a perfect holiday destination!
 We hope you enjoy our Alsace travel guide to the best Alsace towns.